 - Stage II – Purulent fluid, granulomatous synovium

 - Stage III- Necrosis of the tendon, pulleys, or tendon sheath

 Fever, chills, malaise, and polyarthralgias [pain in multiple joints] are common.
 The dorsum of the wrist, hand, and ankle are most commonly affected.

 Gonococcal tenosynovitis most commonly affects teenagers and young adults.
-The onset of symptoms vary from 1 day to several weeks after sexual exposure.
-In nongonococcal infectious tenosynovitis, there may be history of puncture wound, laceration, bite or injection injury.
+The onset of symptoms varies from 1 day to several weeks after sexual exposure.
+In nongonococcal infectious tenosynovitis, there may be a history of a puncture wound, laceration, bite or injection injury.

 - Finger held in slight flexion

 - Tenderness along the flexor tendon sheath

 - Pain with passive extension of the digit

 Kanavel signs may be absent in patients who have received antibiotics recently, early stage of disease, immunocompromised state, and chronic infections.

 Erythema [redness], tenderness, and painful range of motion of the involved tendon are present.
 Hemorrhagic macules or papules may be present in a gonococcal infection.